-Vuforia now supports creating small Area Targets on depth-enabled iOS devices with the Vuforia Area Target Creator app.
-If you possess an ARKit enabled device with the LiDAR Scanner, you can now create and test your Area Targets directly from one device.
-By scanning just for a few minutes, a small room can be turned into an Area Target database ready for tracking and augmentations.
+The Vuforia Area Target Creator app supports creating small Area Targets on iOS devices with LiDAR sensor.
+By scanning for a few minutes, a small room can be turned into an Area Target database instantly, ready to create augmented experiences in the environment.

 Installation and Prerequisites

 Please refer to the Supported Versions' section on Vuforia Engine Tools for the latest list of supported devices that can run the Vuforia app.

 NOTE: Only devices with an inbuilt LiDAR Scanner and ARKit support the Vuforia Area Target Creator app.
 If you are looking for the Area Target Test app for Android/other iOS devices or HoloLens, you can find that information here.

 In order to create Area Targets, you will need your Vuforia Developer login credentials.
 If you do not yet have an account, you can sign up in the Vuforia Developer Portal, and the supporting guide can be found here.